bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-2024/making-bitcoin-more-private-with-cisa.md

 Speaker 3: 00:03:09

 I'm Jameson Lopp.
-I work on Kasa, where we help people get into highly distributed, secure, multi-signature self-custody setups.
+I work on CASA, where we help people get into highly distributed, secure, multi-signature self-custody setups.
-And I could be misremembering, because it's been several years, but I think the first time that I heard about Sisa was an Andrew Polstra talk.
+And I could be misremembering, because it's been several years, but I think the first time that I heard about CISA was an Andrew Poelstra talk.
-And I mostly remember being blown away by the vision that he painted of basically a future in which we were all financially incentivized to participate in coin join transactions for everything that we transacted and basically you know breaking a lot of the potential for chain surveillance to be watching everything that we're doing because, you know, I think if we're all honest with each other, Bitcoin has some pretty poor privacy characteristics.
+And I mostly remember being blown away by the vision that he painted of basically a future in which we were all financially incentivized to participate in coin join transactions for everything that we transacted and basically, breaking a lot of the potential for chain surveillance to be watching everything that we're doing because,I think if we're all honest with each other, Bitcoin has some pretty poor privacy characteristics.

 Speaker 1: 00:04:03

 That's a great point.
-Wow, yeah, okay, so I think now that we've kind of have like an intro into how each of you came to hear about it and maybe some of the things that you thought were important or cool when you first heard about it, Maybe we could take a little bit of time to explain a little bit more what CISA is and what those letters stand for.
+I think now that we've kind of have like an intro into how each of you came to hear about it and maybe some of the things that you thought were important or cool when you first heard about it.
+Maybe we could take a little bit of time to explain a little bit more what CISA is and what those letters stand for.
 Does anyone have a good explanation of how it works?

 Speaker 0: 00:04:29